 How much will my legal case cost?

 The retainer is an advance payment for the costs and fees that will be incurred in your case.
+A retainer is not a flat fee and it is not a promise of the total cost for your case.
 As work is done on your case, funds are withdrawn from the retainer to pay for the work.
 You will receive a monthly bill that shows how much of the retainer has been used.

 The level of conflict between the parties, more than any other factor, determines how much a case will cost.
 As a client, you can keep your costs down by keeping conflict with the opposing party at a manageable level.
 Part of our job is helping our clients pick their battles wisely.
 Not every irritating thing your soon-to-be ex-spouse does is worth fighting about in court.